hetida/hetida-designer/docs/user_guide/attached_metadata.md

 ```
 provides SERIES data with a name, in "split" format (see Pandas [read_json](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_json.html) documentation).
 In particular this allows to provide / enter duplicate indices via direct_provisioning.

 You may provide other parsing options as well, but you have to make sure that the structure under `__data__` is parsable with your parsing options.

-hetida designer always outputs the wrapped format for ouputs wired against the `direct_provisioning` adapter.
-For SERIES it uses the non-default "split" orient in order to preserve index duplicated.
+hetida designer always outputs the wrapped format for outputs wired against the `direct_provisioning` adapter.
+For SERIES it uses the non-default "split" orient in order to preserve index duplicates.
 For DATAFRAME / MULTITSFRAME it expects all relevant information to be present in columns and therefore uses the default json serialization format for dataframes.

 All this does not affect the `__metadata__` field.